Antimatter543/old-site/_posts/2021-05-03-first-hackathon.md

 Previously they used python but this time they decided to use a thing called <a href='https://www.docker.com/'> Docker </a> (something about letting other programming languages submit their bots as long as it runs in Docker - linux container or something).
 All I'm saying is I'm very grateful that I joined a team because to someone who's never used this type of thing before, what the <em> hell </em> is a Docker image?

-Let's go meet the team!
+Anyways, let's go meet the team!

 <h3> The Team </h3>
 <p>Silent - Software engineer guy, participated last time.
 Very pog. </p>